cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 - QC_LOG_TO_QC_JSON
   - input type: QC_LOG - the quantum calculation log files (currently only Gaussian G03, G06, G09, G16 are supported)
   - output type: QC_JSON - a generic quantum calculations json file
+  - required_endpoints_config: None - this lists the required endpoints configs that can be passed to the handler via the config file
+  - supported_handler_kwargs: None - this lists the supported arguments that can be passed to the handler via the config file
 - QC_JSON_TO_OS_JSON
   - input type: QC_JSON
   - output type: OS_JSON - an intermediate ontospecies meta json file
+  - required_endpoints_config:
+    - prefixes:
+      - spec_pref - prefix used to set the ontospecies IRI (ontospecies_IRI = spec_pref + "Species_" + random_id)
+  - supported_handler_kwargs:
+      - random_id (str) OPTIONAL           - random id used in all the ontospecies instances, if not provided, randomly generated as uuid
+      - enth_of_form (str) OPTIONAL        - enthalpy of formation value, not included in the abox if omitted
+      - enth_of_form_unit (str) OPTIONAL  - enthalpy of formation unit, not included in the abox if omitted
+      - enth_of_form_phase (str) OPTIONAL - phase that the enthalpy of formation entry corresponds to, not included in the abox if omitted
+      - enth_of_form_ref_temp (str) OPTIONAL - enthalpy of formation reference temperature, not included in the abox if omitted
+      - enth_of_form_ref_temp_unit (str) OPTIONAL - enthalpy of formation reference temperature unit, not included in the abox if omitted
+      - enth_of_form_provenance (str) OPTIONAL - enthalpy of formation provencance, not included in the abox if omitted
 - OS_JSON_TO_OS_CSV
   - input type: OS_JSON
   - output type: OS_CSV - an intermediate ontospecies csv file
+  - required_endpoints_config:
+    - prefixes:
+      - spec_pref
+      - onto_spec - OntoSpecies ontology prefix
+      - gain_pref - Gainesville Core ontology prefix
+      - kin_pref  - OntoKin ontology prefix
+      - table_pref - PeriodicTable ontology prefix
+      - unit_pref - QUDT ontology prefix
+  - supported_handler_kwargs: None
 - OS_CSV_TO_OS_OWL
   - input type: OS_CSV
   - output type: OS_OWL - the ontospecies owl file
+  - required_endpoints_config: None
+  - supported_handler_kwargs: None

 <a>